Soccer-Mbappe distances himself from PSG promotional video

-April 6 (Reuters) - Forward Kylian Mbappe has criticised Paris St Germain after they used him in a video to promote season ticket sales, without informing him how the interview would be used.
+PARIS, April 6 (Reuters) - Forward Kylian Mbappe has criticised Paris St Germain after they featured him in a video to promote season ticket sales, without informing him how the interview would be used.

 "At no moment was I informed of the content of the interview...
 It looked like a basic interview at a club marketing day.